sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 A common modeling assumption is that each node has certain properties, and that connections are formed according to rules—explicit or implicit—that depend on these properties.
 These rules give rise to the observed graph structure.

-Importantly, such rules are rarely governed by a single factor.
+Such rules are rarely governed by a single factor.
 In a social network, friendships may form because people share similar hobbies, attend the same classes, live nearby, or simply interact frequently.
 In brain networks, connections between cells are shaped by complex biological mechanisms encoded in genes.
 In both cases, the observed graph reflects the combined effect of many interacting influences.

 ## Graphs in Machine Learning